Surya1231/Covid19/README.md

 - News Feed ( notifications of every updated regarding covid19 )
 - Events ( Host awareness events virtually )
-- Issues ( Raise and discuss isssues )
+- Issues ( Raise and discuss issues )
-- Analytics ( Get realtime analytics of your city )
+- Analytics ( Get Realtime analytics of your city )
-- Donate ( Donate to various NGOs for fighting this pendamic )
+- Donate ( Donate to various NGOs for fighting this pandemic )

 ## Status